frc604/Pathfinder/README.md

 # Pathfinder
+This is 604's modified version of JacisNonsense's Pathfinder.
+The original README is below:

 Cross-Platform, Multi-Use Motion Profiling and Trajectory Generation.

 Pathfinder is a library for generating Motion Profiles, a way to smoothly fit and follow a trajectory based upon